 LIFTING UP NORTHERN KENTUCKY FAMILIES

 Northern Kentucky Community Action Commission lifts up families and children in ways that no other organization can.
-For 50 years, we have been your “boots on the ground” fighting the war on poverty.
 Since 1966, have worked hard to develop a strong reputation for providing quality, essential services and for providing a voice for the families we serve.

 NKCAC takes a whole person – whole family – whole community approach, with two primary focus areas:

-- Developmental – helping families gain the skills, abilities, and hope neccessary to become economically independent
+- Developmental – helping families gain the skills, abilities, and hope necessary to become economically independent

 - Supportive – providing basic, temporary assistance to give families comfort, safety, dignity and security as they transition out of poverty.